itnachol/Metal-2sites-connected/README.md

 ### 8.- Once your tests are finished destroy the lab
 `terraform destroy`

-# Hope you've learned and enjoy this lab
+# Hope you've learned and enjoyed this lab